dexterai-lab/3D-Motion-Planning/README.md

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
 The diagonal motion is achieved by setting diagonal directions(NORTH_WEST,NORTH_EAST,SOUTH_WEST,SOUTH_EAST) by offsetting the cost of action in the tuple using numpy sqrt function in the Action class.
 #### 6. Cull waypoints
-For this step you can use a collinearity test or ray tracing method like Bresenham.
-The idea is simply to prune your path of unnecessary waypoints.
-Explain the code you used to accomplish this step.
+For this I used the ray tracing method with Bresenham algorithm.
+The idea is simply to prune the paths of unnecessary waypoints through free space.

 ### Execute the flight
 #### 1. Does it work?
-It works!
+It works great!

-### Double check that you've met specifications for each of the [rubric](https://review.udacity.com/#!/rubrics/1534/view) points.

-# Extra Challenges: Real World Planning

-For an extra challenge, consider implementing some of the techniques described in the "Real World Planning" lesson.
-You could try implementing a vehicle model to take dynamic constraints into account, or implement a replanning method to invoke if you get off course or encounter unexpected obstacles.